Every year, we support the West Bay Rotary Club in their annual Duck Derby fundraiser and this year we broke the record!

 It's a very easy 1-2-3 process, sanding priming and painting.
 With the superior products we use, there is no need for stripping (saving you additional costs!)
 Our crew is experienced in lightly sanding the cabinet, applying two coats of bonding primer and two finish coats.
 We can take the cabinets out of your kitchen and do them in our shop.
 For a typical house, we can usually turn them around in one week.

 All you have to do is update with a new color and new hardware.
 Hinges and knobs are easy to replace and you can always change the location of the knobs.
-Here's another way we save you money: depending on what new hardware you have (if it's going in the exact same spot as the old hardware) we can do that for you
+Here's another way we save you money: depending on what new hardware you have (if it's going in the exact same spot as the old hardware) we can do that for you—for no additional cost.

 Here is an example of the dark oak varnished cabinetry very popular in the 1970s and 1980s.
 Lovely isn't it?